 It is quite expensive compared to most other laptops on the market.

 Due to its size it is slightly heavy in comparison to other laptops on this list

 Find Your Laptop For Traveling Today

 Now that you know what makes a great laptop for traveling, as well our picks for the top five best travel laptops, find the right laptop for you today.
 You'll want to consider not only your budget but how you plan to use this laptop when traveling.
-For more travel, check out our blog.
+For more travel, check out my blog.